SebinDuke/TicTacToe/README.md

 # TicTacToe

-This is a simple android Tick-Tak -toe game made for the purpose of learning.
+This is a simple Tick-Tak-Toe game for Android phones and tablets which has been made for the purpose of learning.

 To build this simply follow the standard steps to import project to Android Studio.
 Here is a link that should help